-Tippett: And we should say: diversity, equity, inclusion.
+Tippett: And we should say: diversity, equity, and inclusion.

-Menakem: Diversity, equity, inclusion; and even when you say it, everybody, their eyes get dreamy.
+Menakem: Diversity, equity, and inclusion.
+And even when you say it, everybody kind of like, their eyes get dreamy.
 It’s like, “Oh, diversity, equity, inclusion.”
 But if you don’t define what that means, it can mean “Taco Tuesday.”
 It can mean “Collard Green Wednesday.”
-It can be anything that’s cursory.
-So one of the questions that I asked when I went to this thing and they asked me to come — “Yes, we really want you to be here, and —” that was my white voice — “We really want you to come here and do this thing …” [laughs]
+It can be anything that’s kind of cursory.
+So one of the questions that I asked, when I went to this thing and they asked me to come — “Yes, we really want you to be here, and —” that was my white voice — “We really want you to come here and do this thing …” [laughs]

 Tippett: [laughs] Thank you.

 Menakem: [laughs] So what happened was, I asked one question.
 I said, “How many people in here believe in diversity?”
 Everybody shot their hands up.
 Boom.
 Everybody.
 I said, “Answer this one next question.”
 And I said, “Don’t bring your hands down.
 Answer this question.
 Diverse from what?”